Temperature Overloads in Power Grids Under Uncertainty: a Large Deviations Approach: System Model

+In this spirit, in Section~\ref{sc: temperature} we characterize the capacity region of the power grid based on bounding the temperature overload probability.
+In other words, we describe the set of initial power injection vectors $\bar{\mu}$ such that $\mathbb{P}(\norm{\Theta} \ge 1) \leq p,$ where $p$ is a prescribed reliability target.

-The transient relationship between the normalized temperature $\Theta_{\ell}$ and the normalized current is given by the ordinary differential equation ~\cite{Pender1949}
+The transient relationship between the normalized temperature $\Theta_{\ell}$ and the normalized current is given by the ordinary differential equation~\cite{Pender1949}

-where $\tau_{\ell}>0$ denotes the thermal time constant of the transmission line $l$.
+where $\tau_{\ell}>0$ denotes the thermal constant of the transmission line $l$.
 Thus, we have

 Note that the instantaneous line temperature depends on the history of the line current process, with an exponentially decaying weight on past values.
 The parameter $\tau_{\ell}$ determines the dependence of the instantaneous temperature on past values of current.
-Thus, if $\tau_{\ell}$ is small, the dependence on past current values becomes weaker, i.e., the line temperature responds more quickly to changes in current.
-In the limit as $\tau_{\ell} \da 0,$ line temperature responds instantaneously to current, i.e., $\Theta_{\ell}(t)=(Y_{\ell}(t))^2.$
+If $\tau_{\ell}$ is small, the dependence on past current values becomes weaker, i.e., the line temperature responds more quickly to changes in current.
+In the limit as $\tau_{\ell} \da 0,$the response is instantaneous, i.e., $\Theta_{\ell}(t)=(Y_{\ell}(t))^2.$

-For simplicity, we assume the initial condition $\Theta_{\ell}(0)=(Y_{\ell}(0))^2=\nu_{\ell}^2\quad\forall \ell \in \mathcal{L}$ for line temperatures.
-Note that $\nu_{\ell}^2$ is the steady state temperature corresponding to a constant line current $\nu_{\ell}.$ \ignore{On one hand, this assumption is reasonable if $\tau_{\ell}$ is small.
-On the other hand, our results that don't require the assumption of $\tau_{\ell}$ being small (see Lemma~\ref{}) can be extended to a general initial condition for line temperatures. \jk{Can this be said better?}}